 Not even aluminum or copper!
 Zinc roofs are known to last for hundreds of years, even in the most extreme environments.

-Truly unmatched durability, longevity, and classic beauty — that’s what Zinc roofing offers to a homeowner.
-At $15 to $20 per sq. ft. installed, it is the kind of value that is simply unmatched in all other roofing materials.
+Truly unmatched durability, longevity, and classic beauty — that’s what zinc roofing offers to a homeowner. — At $12 to $18 per sq. ft. installed, it is the kind of value that is simply unmatched in all other roofing materials.

 Did you know?
 70% of residential roofs in Europe are covered with Zinc.
 In Paris, this number goes up to 85%.

 Metal roofing is often chosen for its durability and longevity.
 All properly designed and correctly installed high-end metal roofs are likely to last at least 50 years.

 Yet, in order for that to hold true for steel, for example, it must be coated with metallic finishes such as G-90 galvanized steel and Galvalume (zinc and aluminum coating), along with high quality paint finishes such as Kynar 500.
 With Zinc, as well as copper, that is not the case.

 Both Zinc and Copper form protective patina, meaning they will not rust nor be adversely impacted by weathering.